 Lisle Library District is located 25 miles west of Chicago in the western suburbs of DuPage County.
 The Library sits just outside of downtown Lisle.

-Katharine Seelig, Assistant Director
+Katharine Seelig, Interim Director

 Katharine Seelig began her employment with the Library as Director of Reference Department in 1981.
 She has been Assistant Director and Network Administrator since 1994.
 She has a MLS from Rosary College (now known as Dominican University) and has taken classes at College of DuPage in LAN management and administration.
 She continues to attend workshops and conferences to stay abreast of new technology advances.